hobson/hobson.github.io/_posts/2015-08-22-TFNW-BYO-Brain-Workshop.md

 ς (last letter in word)
 c (alternatively)

+---

-Most English speakers think of an "S" when they hear "Sigma" you think of an S.
+Most English speakers think of an "S"

+when they hear "Sigma".

 So the meaning has evolved to mean S-shaped.

 ---

-That's what we want, something smooth, shaped like an "S"
+## Shaped like an "S"

 The trainer (*(backpropagator)[https://en.wikipedia.org/wiki/Backpropagation]*) can predict the change in `weights` required Wants to nudge the `output` closer to the `target`